-So it is that on Thanksgiving Day, we are called to pause and take respite in order to acknowledge the gift of Liberty, the Unalienable Rights of Man as “endowed by their Creator,” and the Divine intervention throughout the history of this great nation; in order to recommit ourselves to obeisance of His will; in order to express our gratitude and give Him all thanks and praise for the bounty which He has bestowed upon the United States of America – land of the free, home of the brave, that shining city on the hill; and in order to all the more humbly implore that He protect us and grant us much favor in our coming struggle to re-establish Rule of Law over the rule of men, the irrevocable terminus of the latter being tyranny.
+So it is that on this Thanksgiving Day, we are called to pause and take respite in order to acknowledge the gift of Liberty, the Unalienable Rights of Man as fully “endowed by [our] Creator,” and the Divine intervention throughout the history of this great nation; in order to recommit ourselves to obeisance of His will; in order to express our gratitude and give Him all thanks and praise for the bounty which He has bestowed upon the United States of America – land of the free, home of the brave, that shining city on the hill; and in order to all the more humbly implore that He protect us and grant us much favor in our coming struggle to re-establish Rule of Law over the rule of men, the irrevocable terminus of the latter being tyranny.